tm-LBenson/AWS-Slides/_posts/2024-1-5-section-8-lesson-6.md

 #### Conclusion

 AWS CodeBuild is a powerful tool for developers looking to automate and manage the build process efficiently within the AWS ecosystem.
-Its integration with other AWS services and its ability to scale based on demand make it a crucial component of modern applica
+Its integration with other AWS services and its ability to scale based on demand make it a important component of modern applica

 ---